 The Bull Run Mountains Natural Area Preserve features several easy to moderate trails that showcase both the ecology and history of the property.
 Here you will find descriptions of the trails, as well as a one-page printable trail map.

 This loop passes through excellent examples of a fern hollow and the laurel thickets that are found on the Bull Run Mountains.
 It also takes you past the ruins of the original mill operating on this site.
-NOTE: this trail formerly crossed the train tracks.
-Norfolk Southern has CLOSED this crossing.
-Hikers must be aware that the trail now dead ends at both sides of the tracks.
-Re-routes of the green loop are in design and will be underway as soon as possible.

 Explore the cultural history of the preserve.
 Pass structures from the Colonial and Civil War eras and an historic quarry trench that featured in the Battle of Thoroughfare Gap (August 1862).

 Difficulty: Easy to Moderate

 A pleasant walk with minimal changes in elevation.
 The trail provides nice views of Catlett’s Branch.
 It is a particularly nice hike for younger children.

 Length: 1 mile + .35 mile from the trailhead

 This spur trail follows a beautiful segment Catlett’s Branch, but does not cross it.
 The course of this stream is very dynamic and changes almost yearly.